New Year Diet or New Year Purpose? Find Your True Why for Lasting Wellness

 2. Examining Your Motivation

-Is your driving force rooted in control and criticism, or does it stem from care and compassion?
-Reflect on which approach sounds better to you.
+Before committing to a new year diet, ask yourself: Is your driving force rooted in control and criticism, or does it stem from care and compassion?
+Reflect on which approach resonates with you.

 3. Assessing Your Bandwidth

 Your time, energy, attention, and finances are precious resources.
 How you spend them is your choice and a reflection of your priorities.
+Embarking on a New Year diet can consume significant resources.
+Consider if this aligns with how you want to allocate your time and energy.
 Perform a bandwidth audit: Draw two pie charts.
-In the first pie chart, divide it into segments representing how you spend your personal resources (time, energy, money, etc.) In the second pie chart, distribute these resources (time, energy, money, etc.) in a way that would be ideal.
+Divide the first pie chart into segments representing how you spend your personal resources (time, energy, money, etc.) In the second pie chart, distribute these resources (time, energy, money, etc.) in a way that would be ideal.
 What do you notice?
 What changes would you like to make that are aligned with your values?

 Use your experience as your wisest teacher.
 As you look back at previous years and attempts to lose weight, what stands out?
 What do you notice?
 Where have you been?
 Where would you like to go?
 Download & try our body image timeline activity to get started.